Allergy Services for Primary Care Physicians: Expanding Access to Long-Term Allergy Relief

 3 https://pubmed.ncbi.nlm.nih.gov/27927826/.
 Accessed 10.31.23.

 In today’s world of declining insurance reimbursements and a multitude of competing options for patients to access care, vibrant, healthy practices are constantly seeking opportunities to grow.
-Growth can come from expanding your patient base as well as expanding your service offerings to your existing patient base and capturing an increasing share of their healthcare spend.
+Growth can come from expanding your patient base as well as expanding your offerings by offering ancillary medical services to your existing patient base and capturing an increasing share of their healthcare spend.

 Allergy assessment and treatment, like that provided by United Allergy Services, is an ancillary service that physicians can offer to both serve patient needs and drive additional revenue into the practice.

-Three Steps to Determine Whether Ancillary Services Are Right for Your Practice
+Three Steps to Determine Whether Ancillary Medical Services Are Right for Your Practice

-Before implementing a new ancillary service in a medical practice, take these three steps:
+Before implementing an additional patient service in a medical practice, take these three steps:

 1. Consider the current state of the practice